Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 Agustus 2025 18.25.46 UTC
+- WIB: Kamis, 14 Agustus 2025 20.01.13 UTC
-- WITA: Kamis, 14 Agustus 2025 19.25.46 UTC
+- WITA: Kamis, 14 Agustus 2025 21.01.13 UTC
-- WIT: Kamis, 14 Agustus 2025 20.25.46 UTC
+- WIT: Kamis, 14 Agustus 2025 22.01.13 UTC

 Kutipan Inspiratif:
-"I am not bound to win, but i am bound to be true.
-I am not bound to succeed, but i am bound to live up to what light i have."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

-Kategori: success
+Kategori: nature